pingcap/docs-cn/tidb-lightning/migrate-from-csv-using-tidb-lightning.md

 restored as a table `table_name` inside the database `db_name`.

 If a table spans multiple CSV files, they should be named like `db_name.table_name.003.csv`.
+The number part do not need to be continuous, but must be increasing and zero-padded.

 The file extension must be `*.csv`, even if the content is not separated by commas.